Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 The border between the USA and Mexico stretches 1,952 miles coast to coast, from the Gulf of Mexico in the east to Tijuana in the west.

 Border controls have a complex history and a troubled present.

 Many Mexicans who still struggle in a state of relative poverty try to cross the border in the hope of establishing a better life in the United States, just as the Pilgrims crossed the oceans from Europe to America with the same hope.

 But it’s not only simple folk seeking a better life that troubles the Mexican/USA border.
-There are drugs smugglers, illegal arms traders and, more recently, potential terrorists, also attempting to cross.
+There are drug smugglers, illegal arms traders, and, more recently, potential terrorists, also attempting to cross.

 In more recent times, to increase control of who can and cannot cross the border, the USA has constructed many miles of fences and walls along the most accessible stretches of border territory.

 But the border isn't closed.
 At legal crossing points, with the right papers and a passport, traffic flows both ways, into and out of Mexico.
 The largest and busiest of these legal border crossings is in Tijuana, located right in the top north-west corner of the country.

 10 Amazing Mexico Facts

 Mexico covers an area of 742474.45 square mile

 On the Mexican flag, the green stands for hope, the white for purity and the red for the blood of the people.
 The eagle eating the snake refers to an Aztec legend